-For some, it’s all about the sideburns, and other men’s hairstyles focus on shaving out the sideburns.
-The extended goatee and Hollywoodian beard styles both change up the way you wear your facial hair with sideburns, allowing you to change up your appearance and highlight new angles in your face.
+For some men, it’s all about the sideburns, and other men the hairstyle and others the goatee styles.
+The extended goatee style will change up the way you wear your facial hair.
+This allows you to change up your appearance and highlight new angles in your face.

 Both variations of the traditional goatee are easy to achieve, technically speaking, so we’ve included a guide if you want to grow out your goatee over a larger area and change up your jawline.